aprilvin25/Restaurant_Orders_Analysis/README.md

 1. **Data Wrangling:**

 > 1. Create a database
-> 2. Create tables with its data type, set **NOT NULL** for each column and import data
+> 2. Create tables with its data type, set **NOT NULL** for each column
+> 3. Import data with Data Import Wizard

 2. **Feature Engineering:** Create new columns from existing ones.